Bartłomiej Urbański

-Bartłomiej Urbański (born 15 May 1998) is a Polish professional footballer who plays as a midfielder.
+Bartłomiej Urbański (born 15 May 1998) is a Polish professional footballer who plays as a midfielder for IV liga Masovia club Ożarowianka Ożarów Mazowiecki.

 Career

 In 2017, Urbański signed for Dutch top flight side Willem II.
 Recalling his time in the Netherlands in 2020, he praised the level of and approach to youth development in the country, as well as willingness to let players focus on their best abilities in training.
 He also said, "the Dutch are very self-centered. [...]
 The entire nation considers itself outstanding.
 They are tactically and substantively prepared, but the players do not always want to listen to their coaches. [...] that can help, but also lead to worse roads.
 There is often a belief that you know everything best on the spot.
 There is no openness to other paths and ideas."

 Before the second half of the 2018–19 season, he signed for Chojniczanka Chojnice in the Polish second division, where he made a single league appearance.
 On 24 April 2019, Urbański debuted for Chojniczanka Chojnice during a 0–2 loss to Warta Poznań.
 Before the second half of 2019–20 season, he joined Polish third division club Pogoń Siedlce.
 In 2020, he signed for Pogoń Grodzisk Mazowiecki in the Polish fourth division.

 On 11 July 2022, Urbański joined V liga club Weszło Warsaw.
 He was released at the end of the 2024–25 season.